ethersphere/bee-docs/docs/dapps-on-swarm/pss.md

 }
 ```

-We will use `websocat` to listen for PSS messages topic ID `test-topic` on our first node.
+We will use `websocat` to listen for the PSS messages' Topic ID
+`test-topic` on our first node.

 ```bash
 websocat ws://localhost:1833/pss/subscribe/test-topic